Unreimbursed Expenses in Monterey County

 - Travel fees related to work

-If you have been asking your employer for reimbursement and have been met with hostility or have had your attempts to reach out rebuffed, you may need to file a lawsuit to recover these costs.
+If you have been asking your employer for reimbursement and have been met with hostility or have had your attempts to reach out rebuffed, you may need to file an unpaid wage lawsuit to recover these costs.
 Your employer will be forced to pay and take notice.
 As this area of law can be complex and will depend on your particular circumstances, it is best that you consult with our Hollister employment law lawyer to assist you.

 Contact Marder Law Employment Law today and let’s discuss your legal options.